UPennEoR/MiniRadioTelescope/README.md

 ![](https://github.com/UPennEoR/MiniRadioTelescope/blob/master/Documentation/MakerFaireMap.png)
 ![](https://github.com/UPennEoR/MiniRadioTelescope/blob/master/Documentation/SDRScan.jpg)

-As of 12/14/2016, the working Arduino sketch is: MRTv0<br/>
+As of 5 April 2020, the working Arduino sketch is: MRTArduino (previously known as MRTv2)<br/>
-The python code for the Pi is: MRTControl.py
+The python code for the Pi is MRT_PY4.py